If you want to hammer your quads and build stronger and bigger thighs using the barbells, this blog is for you.

 Steps to do it:

-- Place one end of the bar in the corner of the wall and put the appropriate weight into another.
+- Place one end of the bar in the corner of the wall and put the appropriate weight into the other.

 - Bend your elbows and hold the bar at your chest height.
 This is your starting position.